alexjasson/templechess/README.md

 - You'll most likely have to have a switch which determines which move is being played in the traverseFn and pass the 'MoveType' to it

+- You may need to pass the bitboard of the pieces to be moved and the moveType to the traverseFn instead of the from square and the bitboard of moves (meaning you would move the second while loop into the traverseFn)